-The initial financial hit of COVID-19 was difficult with public sector income dropping dramatically, planned Fleet projects being postponed or cancelled and an important Fleet client who went into administration.
-A significant temporary pay reduction policy helped to secure our cashflow and in turn our operations.
-The Directors also decided to waive their fees for the period of April 2020 to June 2020.
+The initial financial hit of COVID-19 was difficult with public sector income dropping dramatically, planned Fleet projects were being postponed or cancelled and an important Fleet client went into administration.
+None of the success of the financial year under review would be possible without the professionalism and dedication of our colleagues.